AnanyaSreeram/Tweet-thread-saver/README.md

 ## How to run?
 step 4: After the successful coding part in order to test the working of twitter bot the user must keep another handy twitter account for the same.

-step 5: From the other account tag the twitter bot created on a tweet thread for testing.
+step 5: From the other account tag the twitter bot created on a tweet thread for testing.Please avoid tagging on tweets with images, vidoes and emojis.This bot works for             tweets with text messages only and sends them to the authenticated user via dm.

 step 6: While running the program and testing from the other account, one must make sure to follow the twitter bot from the other account or else allow the settings of               accepting direct messages from everyone.